androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 This set of instructions in the Dockerfile describes our first stage called the build_stage.

 What we did here was copy package-lock and `package.json` first and then run `npm ci`.
 We used `npm ci` instead of `npm install` because npm ci does a few more checks and makes sure the dependencies installed are from the lock file.
-This helps prevent accident upgrades of packages leading to breaking changes.
+This helps prevent accidental upgrades of packages leading to breaking changes.
 If there's a discrepancy between lock and package.json, `npm ci` may choose to fail which helps catch errors earlier in the build process.

-After dependencies are installed, we make sure that source code for the application is available to the build stage by copying current directory into the container. `.dockerignore` also comes into play here.
-Instructions like `COPY . .` use `.dockerignore` to skip copying files and folders into the container.
+After dependencies are installed, we make sure that the source code for the application is available to the build stage by copying current directory into the container. `.dockerignore` also comes into play here.
+Instructions like `COPY . .` use `.dockerignore` to skip copying ignored files and folders into the container.

 And finally we run the `npm run build` command which creates the distribution bundle for our react application in the `build` directory.